influxdata/influxdb/CONTRIBUTING.md

 Continuous Integration testing
 -----
 InfluxDB uses CircleCI for continuous integration testing.
-To see how the code is built and tested, check out [this file](https://github.com/influxdata/influxdb/blob/master/circle-test.sh).
-It closely follows the build and test process outlined above.
-You can see the exact version of Go InfluxDB uses for testing by consulting that file.
+CircleCI executes [test.sh](https://github.com/influxdata/influxdb/blob/master/test.sh), so you may do the same on your local development environment before creating a pull request.

+The `test.sh` script executes a test suite with 5 variants (standard 64 bit, 64 bit with race detection, 32 bit, TSI, go version 1.9.2), each executes with a different arg, 0 through 4.
+Unless you know differently, `./test.sh 0` is probably all you need.